AchimKern/poetry-managed-td/README.md

 ### Demo repo for a poetry managed (TPM) touch designer project / component

 Key features:
-* proper python dependency management for your TD project.
-Any client / coworker opening a .toe project 6 months from now would get those exact same package versions  specified when delivering the project.
+* proper python packages/dependency management for your TD project: Any client / coworker opening a .toe project 6 months from now would get the exact same package versions specified when delivering the project.

-* a production ready tox repository with tox dependency management
+* versioned components/tox with dependency management using a production ready backend like pypi (or any custom pypiserver).
+No need to reinvert the wheel ;)

-In this case TPM manages a pysubprocess COMP, an utility COMP that allows you to easily start multiple python subprocesses.
+In this example TPM manages pysubprocess-op, an utility COMP that allows you to easily start multiple python subprocesses.
 Internally TPM uses the same pysubprocess COMP to control poetry and git.

 ## Installation
 poetry via powershell